eascodes/100-days-of-code/log.md

 **Thoughts** I am happy with how the portfolio is shaping up.
 I am learning that less is sometimes more.
 I just need to add some finishing touches and then I'll be starting on some new projects to add to the portfolio.

 **Link(s) to work** https://codepen.io/eascodes/pen/eYEMOyy

+### Day 13: November 7, 2021

+**Today's Progress**: Today I finished my portfolio webpage.
+I focused most of my time on media queries.

+**Thoughts** Making the webpage responsive to various browser sizes was challenging, but a great learning lesson for keeping responsivity in mind from the very start of a project.

+**Link(s) to work** https://codepen.io/eascodes/pen/eYEMOyy